-a.
-Sign and adhere to the requirements of this MOU, including Service-specific addendums as appropriate, prior to being eligible to receive TA payments.

-(1) Those educational institutions that have a current MOU with the Department of Defense will sign this MOU:

-(a) At the expiration of their current MOU;

-(b) In accordance with the provision of paragraph 6.f.; or

-(c) At the request of the Department of Defense or the specific Military Service holding a separate current MOU.
-The DoD Voluntary Education Partnership MOU (which includes the Service-specific addendums) is required for an institution to participate in the DoD TA Program.
-An "installation MOU" (which is separate from this MOU) is only required if an institution is operating on a military installation.
+- a.
+Sign and adhere to the requirements of this MOU, including Service-specific addendums as appropriate, prior to being eligible to receive TA payments. - (1) Those educational institutions that have a current Voluntary Education Partnership MOU with the Department of Defense will sign this MOU: - (a) At the expiration of their current MOU (renewal); - (b) At the request of the Department of Defense or the specific Military Service holding a separate current MOU.
+The DoD Voluntary Education Partnership MOU (which includes the Service-specific addendums) is required for an educational institution to participate in the DoD TA Program.
+An "installation MOU" (which is separate from this MOU) is only required if an educational institution is operating on a DoD installation.
 The installation MOU: